geosoft1/tools/HOWTO.md

         ./Install.sh

 Gopei will install last versions of [golang](http://golang.org) compiler and [LiteIDE](https://github.com/visualfc/liteide).
 Also will link go compiler with  LiteIDE.
+No root rights are required.

 **Install in classroom mode**